-This programme will be taught through a series of lectures, seminars, tutorials, lab sessions, practicals, online activity, independent study, field trips and work placements.
+This programme will be taught through a series of lectures, seminars, tutorials, lab sessions, practicals, online activity and independent study.

 It will be assessed through a combination of written and oral examinations, class tests, individual and group coursework, projects, presentations and practical assessments.

 Dr Wong has been in the School of Engineering & Applied Science (EAS) at Aston University since October 2001 where she has taught a range of programming-related courses, including software engineering, data structures and algorithm, Java programming, client-side Internet computing and natural language processing.
 She has also supervised PhD students and been a champion for pedagogical research for EAS.